 For those contractors who run rental properties, pay attention.
 A separate insurance policy is crucial when acting as a contractor.
 If there is a construction-related injury on the property and the landlord is the contractor, landlord liability insurance probably will NOT kick in.

-So far, we’ve discussed in detail what landlords need to look out for when insurance shopping, but what about tenants?
-This may surprise you, but making sure your tenants have a sound Renters Insurance policy benefits them as well as you.
+So far, we've discussed in detail what landlords need to look out for when buying landlord insurance, but what about tenants?
+This may surprise you, but making sure your tenants have a sound Renter’s Insurance policy benefits them as well as you.
 Renters Insurance provides a full spectrum of coverage for many occurrences that are more common than you think.
+In fact, we always recommend including it as mandatory in your lease agreement.
 Here is a brief overview of what is covered and how it differs or supplements a landlord policy.

 Covers the tenants’ personal property.